-If you belong to many Pinterest board groups or have plenty of your own this feature will allow you to group all your related boards.
+If you belong to many Pinterest board groups or have plenty of your own, this feature will allow you to group all your related boards.
 This step will help you schedule one image to all the different groups on that board list with one click.
-Is a huge time saver!
+It is a huge time saver!

 I know this step takes time and the more related group boards you have, the more lists you will end up with.
-But once in place it makes so much easier to schedule your posts.
+But once in place, it makes it so much easier to schedule your posts.